electric-sql/electric/components/electric/lib/electric/ddlx/readme.md

 This is WIP and not everything works yet.

-This can be accessed through `Electric.DDLX.ddlx_to_commands()`.
+This can be accessed through `Electric.DDLX.parse("...")`.

-These is also an extra utility function `Electric.DDLX.is_ddlx()` to help check if a SQL statement is actually a DDLX statement.

 ## Functions internals

 ### electric.enable

 Calls the electric.electrify() procedure on the target table.

 ### electric.disable

 currently does nothing - is the new 'unelectrify'

 ### electric.assign

 Adds a new entry to the `electric.assignments` and creates a set of resources used by the assignment:

 - 1 x join table
 - 2 x functions
 - 3 x triggers

 When a table referenced by the assignment is created or modified the triggers run a function that both updates the join table